 - Excellent public transportation access, reducing dependence on cars

-- Cross-cultural setting in a predominately African American neighborhood of low to middle income families
+- Cross-cultural setting in a diverse residential neighborhood

 - Walking distance to restaurants, shops, an organic grocery store, and a public recreational center with free swimming pool access for WCSC students

 - In-town location with easy connections to most internships and universities and to DC’s cultural centers, including ethnically diverse neighborhoods

 - Close proximity to Trinity University, where some WCSC students attend extra classes

 The new facility was dedicated to Nelson Good (EMU ’68, Sociology), whose involvement with WCSC is legendary.
 Founder of the program, he was the director for many years and returned to the program as a member of the advisory board.
 When current director Kim Schmidt and former co-director Doug Hertzler began talking about the current house’s limitations, their vision for an expanded facility and their worries about the current real estate market, Nelson came to them saying that this was a nut he would like to crack.